Kristallnacht: Death of Ernst vom Rath

 Ernst vom Rath died of his wounds on 9 November 1938.
 Word of his death reached Hitler that evening while he was with several key members of the Nazi party at a dinner commemorating the 1923 Beer Hall Putsch.
 After intense discussions, Hitler left the assembly abruptly without giving his usual address.
 Propaganda Minister Joseph Goebbels delivered the speech, in his place, and said that "the Führer has decided that... demonstrations should not be prepared or organized by the party, but insofar as they erupt spontaneously, they are not to be hampered."
 The chief party judge Walter Buch later stated that the message was clear; with these words, Goebbels had commanded the party leaders to organize a pogrom.

 Some leading party officials disagreed with Goebbels' actions, fearing the diplomatic crisis it would provoke.
-Heinrich Himmler wrote, "I suppose that it is Goebbels's megalomania ...and stupidity which is responsible for starting this operation now, in a particularly difficult diplomatic situation."
+Heinrich Himmler wrote, "I suppose that it is Goebbels's megalomania ... and stupidity which is responsible for starting this operation now, in a particularly difficult diplomatic situation."
 The Israeli historian Saul Friedländer believes that Goebbels had personal reasons for wanting to bring about Kristallnacht.
 Goebbels had recently suffered humiliation for the ineffectiveness of his propaganda campaign during the Sudeten crisis, and was in some disgrace over an affair with a Czech actress, Lída Baarová.
 Goebbels needed a chance to improve his standing in the eyes of Hitler.
 At 1:20 a.m. on 10 November 1938, Reinhard Heydrich sent an urgent secret telegram to the Sicherheitspolizei (Security Police; SiPo) and the Sturmabteilung (SA), containing instructions regarding the riots.
 This included guidelines for the protection of foreigners and non-Jewish businesses and property.
 Police were instructed not to interfere with the riots unless the guidelines were violated.
 Police were also instructed to seize Jewish archives from synagogues and community offices, and to arrest and detain "healthy male Jews, who are not too old", for eventual transfer to (labor) concentration camps.
+Heinrich Müller, in a message to SA and SS commanders, stated the "most extreme measures" were to be taken against Jewish people.